toonMarty/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 4-globals_variables.
 A script that prints global variables 5-local_variables.
 Ascript that prints local variables and functions 6-create_local_variable.
-A script that creates a local variable BEST with value School
+A script that creates a local variable BEST with value School 7-create_global_variable.
+A script that creates a global variable BEST with value School